spiiiizzzz/lead-the-way/README.md

-# Token Formations
+# Lead The Way

-**Token Formations** is a Foundry VTT module that enables coordinated movement and formation management for tokens on the map.
+**Lead The Way** is a Foundry VTT module that enables coordinated movement and formation management for tokens on the map.

 https://github.com/user-attachments/assets/ae9cfaf3-413d-4982-a1e9-39c07fcbd0b8